Fishing industry in the United States: Northeast

-Traditionally the most valued fishery for the northeast region has been groundfish.
+Traditionally, the most valued fishery for the northeast region has been groundfish.
 However, the groundfish, especially haddock, yellowtail flounder, and cod, have been overfished.
 Record-low spawning biomass levels occurred in 1993–1994, but these are now recovering.
 Dogfish and skate rebounded in the 1970s, while groundfish and flounder declined.
 These fish are an important part of the Georges Bank.

 The next most important fishery by value is American lobster and Atlantic sea scallop.
 The Port of New Bedford, Massachusetts is America's #1 Fishing Port with fish landings valued at $369 million.
 Each year, there are nearly 50 million pounds of sea scallops landed there.
 The striped bass was driven to low levels early in the 1980s.
-Catch restrictions were applied in the mid 1980s, and by 1995, this species of fish had recovered.
+Catch restrictions were applied in the mid-1980s, and by 1995, this species of fish had recovered.
 The region has valuable mollusk fisheries too.
 Offshore are sea scallops, surfclams, American lobsters, and ocean quahog.
 Inshore are oysters, blue mussels, blue crabs, and clam fisheries.
-These fisheries are pretty much fully exploited.
+These fisheries are significantly exploited.

 The fisheries in the Northeast Region are governed mostly by Fishery Management Plans (FMPs).
 An example of successful regulation is the 1994 Amendment 4 to the Sea Scallop FMP.
 This set out to control scallop fishing effort by not accepting more entrants, by restricting the time vessels could fish each day, and by requiring bigger mesh sizes on dredges.
 Additional protection for scallops was given closing parts of Georges Bank to groundfish fishing.
-The scallops recovered.
+The scallop population recovered.